Jean Piaget: Artificial intelligence

-Criticism
+Criticisms

+Criticisms of Piaget's methods

+Judged by today's standards of psychological research, Piaget's research methods can be considered problematic.
+One modern reviewer said many of his "pioneering investigations would probably be rejected from most modern journals on methodological grounds of sample size, non-standard measurement, and lack of inter-rater reliability".

+Piaget's research relied on very small samples that were not randomly selected.
+His book The Origins of Intelligence in Children was based on the study of just his own three children.
+This means that it is difficult to generalize his findings to the broader population.
+He interacted closely with his research subjects and did not follow a set script, meaning that experimental conditions were not the same from participant to participant.

+Other shortcomings of Piaget’s theory include overestimating an adolescent's cognitive abilities, underestimating an infant’s, and overlooking how much cultural and social factors affect children’s thinking..

+As Piaget worked in the era before widespread use of voice recording equipment, his data collection method was simply to make handwritten notes in the field, which he would analyse himself.
+This differs from the modern practice of using multiple coders to ensure test validity.
+Critics such as Linda Siegel have argued that his experiments did not adequately control for social context and the child's understanding (or lack of understanding) of the language used in the test task, leading to mistaken conclusions about children's lack of reasoning skills.

+These methodological issues mean scientists trying to replicate Piaget's experiments have found that small changes to his procedures lead to different results.
+For example, in his tests of object-permanence and conservation of number, the ages at which children pass the tests varies greatly based on small variations in the test procedure, challenging his theoretical interpretations of his test results.

+Criticisms of Piaget's theoretical ideas

-Piaget's theories, however, have not gone without scrutiny.
-A main figure whose ideas contradicted Piaget's ideas was the Russian psychologist Lev Vygotsky.
+Piaget's theories have not gone without scrutiny.
+A figure whose ideas contradicted Piaget's ideas was the Russian psychologist Lev Vygotsky.
 Vygotsky stressed the importance of a child's cultural background as an effect on the stages of development.
 Because different cultures stress different social interactions, this challenged Piaget's theory that the hierarchy of learning development had to develop in succession.
 Vygotsky introduced the term Zone of proximal development as an overall task a child would have to develop that would be too difficult to develop alone.

 Also, the so-called neo-Piagetian theories of cognitive development maintained that Piaget's theory does not do justice either to the underlying mechanisms of information processing that explain transition from stage to stage or individual differences in cognitive development.
 According to these theories, changes in information processing mechanisms, such as speed of processing and working memory, are responsible for ascension from stage to stage.
 Moreover, differences between individuals in these processes explain why some individuals develop faster than other individuals (Demetriou, 1998).